vmware/vic/doc/user_doc/vic_admin/debug_vch_options.md

 Short name: `--key`

-Upload a public key file to `/root/.ssh/authorized_keys` folder in the endpoint VM to implement public authentication when accessing the VCH endpoint VM.
+Upload a public key file to `/root/.ssh/authorized_keys` to enable SSH key authentication for the `root` user.
 Include the name of the `*.pub` file in the path.

 <pre>--authorized-key <i>path_to_public_key_file</i>/<i>key_file</i>.pub</pre>